 National Science Day Quick Facts:

-- Theme of NSC 2019: Science for the People and the People for Science
+- The theme of NSC 2019: Science for the People and the People for Science

 Theme-based science communication activities are carried out all over the country to mark the occasion.
 The Theme of the National Science Day 2020 is Women in Science.
 NSD 2020 Theme has been chosen for the purpose of increasing public appreciation of the scientific issues involved.